Eight Forest Lane

 Golden brown, crispy salt and vinegar smashed potatoes are the perfect side dish to your next dinner thanks to that classic salty/tangy combination of flavours.
 These potatoes are so easy to make and have the best texture with a crunchy exterior while being light and fluffy on the inside.
 You’ll be eating them right off the tray!

-Close up of oven baked crispy salt and vinegar smashed potatoes on a baking tray.
+Close up of crispy salt and vinegar smashed potatoes.

 Is there anything that makes a meal better than a side of deliciously golden brown roasted potatoes?
 Potatoes can very easily steal the show and become the main event of the dinner table and this recipe today is exactly that kind of side dish.

-I mean, the smashed potato method ensures that there is maximum surface area to get crispy when baked in the oven, plus the uneven tops allow for those pockets of extra crunch, all while the middle stays super soft and fluffy.
-Is there anything better?
+Just like when making my original crispy smashed potatoes, smashing the potato instead of just roasting them, ensures that there is maximum surface area to get crispy when baked in the oven, plus the uneven tops allow for those pockets of extra crunch, all while the middle stays super soft and fluffy.

-This is such a simple side dish that uses just a handful of ingredients.
+This is such an easy side dish that uses just a handful of simple ingredients.

 • Potatoes – I like to use baby potatoes here as they are the perfect size when smashed and have my ideal crispy to fluffy ratio.
 You can use bigger ones if you want, they’ll just be more fluffy and take a bit longer to bake.